wincle626/DynamicFunctionExchangeDemo/README.md

 # Demonstration of Dynamic Function eXchange (DFX) ( previous Partial Reconfiguration (PR) )
-This is the repo for testing dynamic function exchange on Xilinx MPSoC ZCU102/ZCU104/ZCU106
+This is the repo for testing dynamic function exchange on Xilinx MPSoC ZCU102/ZCU104/ZCU106 using Vivado 2019.1

 ## Reference